 To easily apply the same custom embed settings to multiple videos, you can create an embed preset under the Videos tab in your Account settings.
 Click "+Add new preset," name it, make your customization choices, and hit the Save button (you have the option to apply your new preset to all your videos by checking the box next to "Also apply to all existing videos").

 You can apply your new preset to an individual video by heading to its video page and clicking the "Settings" button below the player.
 On the "Embed" tab, select the desired preset from the dropdown below the preview of your embedded player, then hit the "Save" button.

-If your embedded video is less than 375px wide, some of the embed elements will be hidden.
+If your embedded video is less than 375px wide, some of the embedded elements will be hidden.

 - Mini Mode is activated if the player is smaller than 375px wide.
-In Mini Mode, the portrait, volume slider, Vimeo logo, and custom outros are hidden.
+In Mini Mode, the portrait, volume slider, and Vimeo logo are hidden.

-- Tiny Mode is activated if the player is smaller than 300px wide or 170px tall.
-In Tiny Mode, the portrait, title, control bar, Vimeo logo, Like / Watch Later / Share buttons, and custom outros are hidden.
+- Tiny Mode is activated if the player is smaller than 300px wide or 169px tall.
+In Tiny Mode, the portrait, title, control bar, Vimeo logo, Like / Watch Later / Share buttons, and end screens are hidden.

-- PRO Members: If you’re using a custom logo in the player, the criteria for Mini Mode and Tiny Mode are a bit different.
+- If using a Custom Logo (Pro or Starter and above only): If you’re using a custom logo in the player, the criteria for Mini Mode and Tiny Mode are a bit different.
 Mini mode is activated when the player is smaller than 450px wide.
 Tiny mode is activated if the player is smaller than 338px or 190px tall.